Communications Visa Sponsorship Jobs in Virginia

 Which visa types are most common for communications roles in Virginia?

-The H-1B is the most common visa for communications professionals in Virginia, particularly for roles framed around strategic communications, public relations, or digital media management that require a relevant bachelor's degree.
+The H-1B visa is the most common visa for communications professionals in Virginia, particularly for roles framed around strategic communications, public relations, or digital media management that require a relevant bachelor's degree.
 TN visas are available to Canadian and Mexican nationals in qualifying communications roles.
 Employers in Northern Virginia occasionally sponsor O-1 visas for communications professionals with demonstrated recognition in journalism or media.

 Which cities in Virginia have the most communications sponsorship jobs?